Shawn5cents/Texty/vscodeprojects/Texty/docs/user_manual.md

     *   The enhanced text will appear in the "Enhanced Text" output area on the right.
 3.  **Copy and Share Enhanced Text:**
     *   Click the "Copy" button to copy the enhanced text to your device's clipboard.
-    *   If using a mobile device, use the "Share" button to share the text via other apps using the Web Share API.
+    *   Use the native Share API on mobile devices to share text directly to other apps.
+    *   Receive shared text from other apps (Share Target API support).

 ## 4. Features